 Moritz: “Sometimes as a German I’m a bit lazy to move my mouth and as such I sometimes present JEF such as Europa-Union or just Young Europeans because I’m too lazy to say the Federalists.

 Member from JEF France: “Just a clarification on Simon’s question.
-Hannah, you said that you are still in the position of International Officer in your national section until the end of the mandate.
+Hanna, you said that you are still in the position of International Officer in your national section until the end of the mandate.
 When would that be?
 Andreas, what is it going to be your choice?
 Are you going to resign or continue in your current position?

-Hannah: “I think I already said that my mandate ends at the end of this year, so that is two months left for that position as International Officer, which is not a full-time job, but takes 2 days a week”.
+Hanna: “I think I already said that my mandate ends at the end of this year, so that is two months left for that position as International Officer, which is not a full-time job, but takes 2 days a week”.

 Andreas: “I’m still President of JEF Denmark at the moment.
 But we have already started a process internally that will enable me at some point to set down.
 A certain date has not been fixed yet but we have started with the process”.